Fullerton station (CTA): Brown Line Capacity Expansion Project

-The renovation project has not been without controversy.
-The demolition of both the well known Demon Dogs hot dog stand and DePaul University's 1929 Gothic-style Hayes-Healy Athletic Center were unsuccessfully contested.
+The renovation project was not without controversy — the demolition of both the well known Demon Dogs hot dog stand and DePaul University's 1929 Gothic-style Hayes-Healy Athletic Center were unsuccessfully contested.
 Elevators were placed into service on December 31, 2009, making Fullerton accessible for customers with disabilities.

 Services

 As part of the Red, Brown and Purple Lines, Fullerton is used by passengers travelling between Lincoln Park and the Loop, Ravenswood and neighborhoods on the North Side.
 Fullerton is served every seven to eight minutes by Brown Line trains, every five to eight minutes by Red Line trains on weekdays and every seven to ten minutes on weekends, and every 10 to 20 minutes by Purple Line trains during weekday rush hours.
 While the Brown Line ends service to Fullerton at 1:30 a.m. on weekdays, Red Line trains run 24 hours a day, so the station is open at all times.
 In 2021, 1,354,840 passengers boarded at Fullerton, a 14.5% increase from 2020.
 These figures make Fullerton the busiest station on the Brown Line, the fifth-busiest station on the Red Line, and the busiest station on the Purple Line.

 The fare controls at Fullerton are located in a new station house on the south side of Fullerton Avenue; the original station house was closed for renovation and was moved across the street and converted to an auxiliary farecard-only entrance.
 From the station house, staircases lead to the station's two island platforms.
 The east platform is used by northbound trains, and the west platform is used by southbound trains.
 Additional exit stairs lead from the platforms to the north side of Fullerton Avenue.
 The project's Full Funding Grant Agreement with the federal government required that the CTA complete the project by the end of 2009.
 The new station was completed on December 31, 2009.